Be Proactive with Rose Care.

-To promote healthy rose bushes and a fabulous floral display, there are 2 simple rose care steps to take during winter:
+To keep rose bushes healthy and to earn a fabulous floral display, rose care can be broken down to 2 simple steps to take, during winter:

-1. Pruning – Winter pruning, when the roses are leafless, is the ideal time to completely remove any dead stems (which are usually grey and dry-looking) and then cut about ⅓ of the length off all the remaining healthy fresh stems.
+While roses are leafless, it's the best time to completely remove dead stems (these are the ones that are grey and dry-looking).
+Then, cut about ⅓ of the length off all the remaining healthy fresh stems.

 It's good practice to cut each stem down to just above an outward-facing bud.
 If you’re a bit unsure, here's a more detailed rundown on pruning.

-You can even use sharp hedge shears or loppers rather than secateurs, if that's what you have.
-It’s always better to have a go at pruning roses than to leave them unpruned.
-It's harder to mess it up than you think!
+You can use sharp hedge shears or loppers rather than secateurs, if that's what you have.
+Secateurs make a neater job, but it’s always better to have a crack at pruning roses than to leave them unpruned.
+Don't be shy, it's harder to mess it up than you think!

-2. Spraying - Spray with Yates Lime Sulfur concentrate – once the rose is pruned, it’s a great chance for a protective spray.
-Lime sulfur is a smelly but very effective way to help break the rose pest cycle.
+After pruning, spray the rose stems with Yates Lime Sulfur.
+This is your best opportunity of the year for a protective spray.
+Lime sulfur is a smelly, but very effective way to help break the rose pest cycle.

-Used at the higher ‘winter rate’, Yates Lime Sulfur concentrate will help control scale insects, which are lying in wait on rose stems during winter, ready to attack new spring stems.
-Breaking their life cycle during winter will help give the rose the best possible fresh start in spring.
-In warmer areas Lime Sulfur will also defoliate the leaves, forcing the plant into true dormancy which means...more flowers!
+Used at the higher ‘winter rate’, Yates Lime Sulfur will help control scale insects.
+Scale are lurking on rose stems during winter, waiting for new tender spring stems to feast on.
+Breaking the scale life cycle during winter gives roses the best possible fresh start in spring.

 Related products